2-10 Home Warranty Reviews 2026: Coverage, Cost & Complaints

 What Is 2-10 Home Buyers Warranty?

 2-10 Home Buyers Warranty (2-10 HBW) was founded in 1980 in Aurora, Colorado, taking its name directly from the federal HUD standard it was built around: 2 years of coverage on distribution systems (HVAC, plumbing, electrical) and 10 years on structural elements.
-Over the past four-plus decades, the company has grown into the #1 provider of new home structural warranties in the U.S., covering 1 in 5 new homes across 48 states.
+Over the past four-plus decades, the company has grown into the #1 provider of new home structural warranties in the U.S., covering roughly 1 in 5 new homes across 48 states.
 It also ranks as the #2 independent provider of home service contracts, making it one of the few companies to lead in both categories.

 Pincher's Pro Tip